-The Draft EIR is being prepared now and will be available for public review and comment in Spring 2019.
+The Draft EIR is being prepared now and will be available for public review and comment in Summer 2019.

 In 2005, the City’s Department of Animal Services began to implement a “trap, neuter, return” (TNR) policy and program for feral cats.
 The City also distributed vouchers to be used for feral cat spay or neuter surgeries, issued cat trapping permits, and otherwise provided support and referrals to community groups that engage in TNR programs.
 In 2008, the City was sued, and in 2010 the Los Angeles Superior Court issued an injunction which prohibited the City from further implementing the TNR policy and program without completing an environmental review process in compliance with CEQA (Case No. BS115483).
 The City prepared a Mitigated Negative Declaration (MND) in 2013 for a citywide cat program, but ultimately decided to modify the proposal and prepare an EIR for the current proposed Project.
 The contents of this Notice of Preparation (NOP) of a Draft EIR have been prepared in accordance with Section 15082 of the State CEQA Guidelines.